ACTON (SYNTHETIC) TRACK INFORMATION

 The track was installed by Racing Victoria under the brand name Thorough Track as part of stage one of a two stage redevelopment of Thoroughbred Park.
 The track was installed at a cost of $2.25 million.

-The synthetic surface comprises a mix of sand, petroleum wax and polymer fibre, which combine to form a surface that is consistent and at the same time provides a cushioning affect when horses work or race on the track.
-The track performs at its best at temperatures below 22c.
-At these temperatures the surface retains its consistency with very little kick back.
-At higher temperatures the track tends to become softer creating the effect of a lower track rating.
-The synthetic material was refurbished in April 2012.
+The synthetic surface comprises a mix of sand, wax and fibre, which combine to form a surface that is consistent and at the same time provides a cushioning affect when horses work or race on the track.
+The track is designed to perform at its best in the cooler temperatures experienced in Canberra in winter and for morning track work when temperatures are cooler.

 All Weather Surface

 The track has proven to be very popular with trainers for track work purposes in all temperatures and is used for this purpose 6-days per week.
 In addition jump outs and barrier trials are held on this track regardless of the temperature and weather conditions.
-From a track work point of view the track can definitely be considered as an all weather surface.
-From a racing point of view the track can be raced on in all weather conditions however in hot conditions the track becomes softer and creates racing conditions similar to rained effected ratings on traditional turf tracks.
+From a track work point of view the track can definitely be considered as an all-weather surface.
+From a racing point of view the track can be raced on in all weather conditions however as with any track in a heavy rain experience splash back could create vision issues for jockeys before the water drains away.
+In hot conditions the track may become softer and replication racing conditions similar to rained effected ratings on traditional turf tracks.

-The track is low maintenance track.
-The daily maintenance program includes application of a track groom and rolling and removing horse waste.
-Approximately once per month the track is power raked to ensure a consistent depth is maintained for the width of the track.
 The track does not require any watering.
-Originally it was thought water would sheet off the wax based track however it has been found the track does absorb moisture however this has not proved to be detrimental for track work or racing and does not create kick back of any significance and does not have the same affect as it does with traditional turf tracks.
-Since the installation in 2004 the track has be re waxed in April 2007 and refurbished in April 2012 which involved replenishment of elastic synthetic fibre, sand and petroleum wax.
+Originally it was thought water would sheet off the wax based track however it has been found the track does absorb moisture however this has not proved to be detrimental for track work or racing and does not create kick back of any significance and does not have the same effect as it does with traditional turf tracks.